 What funds are needed for your team to successfully complete their jobs and meet KPIs?
 Are there ways to reduce costs and still meet goals?
 Don’t forget to add in the costs of payroll taxes and benefits, equipment repair or replacement, and legal or other fees.

 Describe in detail your operating process and budget.
-Here’s where you can discuss outside funding and explore how much it would take for working capital, equipment, inventory, etc.
+Here’s where you can discuss outside funding and explore how much it would take for working capital, equipment, inventory, and other important areas.
+Speaking of working capital:

 Can you run your operation with employees working a typical 9 to 5 schedule during a 40 hour work week?
 Are there tasks that need to be completed in off hours?
 Let employees know when they are expected to work and if flexible hours are available.
 Remote work can help you retain employees as well.